 - A pet-sitter (especially if your furry/feathery friend enjoys company)

 Read more about making money with other people’s pets.

-Bonus: Save money by entering your pet into shows and competitions
+Bonus: Save money by entering pets into shows and competitions

-Finally, you will notice that many pet-related competitions don’t really offer prize money.
-However, in many cases, once you enter Fido or Fluffy, you could be in the running to win pet food for a year or the likes.
+Finally, you will notice that many pet related competitions don’t really offer prize money.
+However, in many cases, once you enter your little friend, you could be in the running to win pet food for a year or something similar.

-Many pet-related companies regularly run competitions like these, where all you have to do is simply upload a photo and get people to vote.
+Many companies regularly run competitions like these, where all you have to do is simply upload a photo and to join.